iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 ### Uniform Distribution

+Here, probability of each outcome is equal.
+Hence, funcition is 1/range:

 $$ f(X) = \frac{1}{(b - a)} $$
-where a is min and b is max
+where a is min and b is max.

+Measures:

 $$ \mu = \frac{a + b}{2} $$